 - For customers and the marketplace, create content streams that address customer service and thought leadership on social media and via email.

 5) Err on the side of overcommunicating.
-Between the barrage of news and challenges – health, financial and emotional – facing everyone, it is difficult to maintain the attention of key stakeholders.
+Busy schedules mean that it is difficult to maintain the attention of key stakeholders.
 We recommend determining the appropriate cadence of communications for all of your stakeholders and a schedule of outreach.
 Also, validating that stakeholders have received important information by checking in with them periodically is critical to ensure communications are “landing.”

 6) Be transparent.
 As much as trust can be built during a crisis, it can also be broken.
 When communicating, especially difficult messages, it is important to be honest, candid, balanced and speak to the leader’s goals in how to deal with the crisis while encouraging an interactive dialogue.
 Your stakeholders are facing difficult circumstances, and they will appreciate honesty and authenticity, even if it is a difficult message.

 7) Be empathetic.
-For all communications, leaders should strive to “put themselves in the shoes” of the intended audience – many of whom have sick loved ones, are experiencing financial hardship or are stressed.
+For all communications, leaders should strive to “put themselves in the shoes” of the intended audience.
 Communicating certain information may be difficult for both those delivering and receiving it, but if your communications are heartfelt and genuine, they will be more likely to lead to the intended outcome and reflect more positively on your organization.
 A few points related to empathy:

 - Tone is critical.
 Avoid joking or overly celebratory or boastful communications.